jmuheim/base/DEPLOYMENT.md

 It's time for the first deployment: execute `$ mina deploy`!
 Use the `--verbose` and `--trace` switch for debugging if something goes wrong.

 Now go to [http://ACCOUNT.SERVER.uberspace.de](http://ACCOUNT.SERVER.uberspace.de) and enjoy your site!

+You may now want to update the link to the live project in `README.md`. :-)

 ## Add domain(s) <sup>(remote)</sup>